webix-hub/docs/data/api/dragitem_$dragmark_other.md

 =============

-@short: method called during dnd when some item in the component need to be marked as active drop target
+@short: method called during drag-n-drop, when some item in the component should be marked as an active drop target

 @params:
-- context     object     dnd context
+- context     	object     drag-n-drop context
-- ev      Event      native html event
+- ev      		Event      native HTML event

 @returns:
 - dndflag     boolean     returning false will prevent drag operation